waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

   * If your teammate has a trash: *[Trash Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-trash-chop-move)*
     * Note that it should always be interpreted as a *Trash Chop Move* instead of a *Positional Clue* in the variants with a Null suit (or any variant relied on *Positional Clues*).
   * If your teammate has a playable card through your own hand: *[Selfish Chop Move](Selfish_Conventions.md#selfish-chop-move)*
-  * If your teammate has a one-of-each suit and it is one-away from chop: *[Dark Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md#the-dark-chop-move)*
+  * If your teammate has a card of one-of-each suit and it is one-away from chop: *[Dark Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md#the-dark-chop-move)*
 * If you don't want to waste a clue to save a card on chop, use the following recommended *Chop Moves* in different situation.
   * ***Important Notes***: If your teammate has a critical card on *Chop*, and the card is also on their *Fienssed Position*.
 In this situation, **do not** lock your teammate by giving (wasting) a direct *Save Clue*, unless there are more than 5 clues in the bank.
 Simply "save" it with one of the following *Chop Moves* to generate more clues for your teammate to survive while they are locked.
   * If you have a playable card: *[Scream Discard Chop Move](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-scream-discard-chop-move-deliberately-discarding-instead-of-playing)*